Gravitational waves in Cubic Metric-Affine Gravity: Gravitational wave solutions with dynamical torsion and nonmetricity

 for $3\beta = 4\gamma$, whereas for $3\beta = -\,4\gamma$:

 Finally, the most restricted case with $\beta=\gamma=0$ involves:

 Overall, the previous conditions meaningfully constrain the form and the number of independent torsion and nonmetricity functions to $9$ and $16$, respectively.
-Thus, in the next subsections we shall consider this form to obtain gravitational wave solutions with dynamical torsion and nonmetricity, starting from the simplest case of Riemann-Cartan geometry, to end up with the extended cases of Weyl-Cartan geometry and general metric-affine geometry.
+Thus, in the next subsections we shall consider this form to obtain gravitational wave solutions with dynamical torsion and nonmetricity to the field equations~\eqref{tetrad_eq} and~\eqref{connection_eq}, starting from the simplest case of Riemann-Cartan geometry and proceeding to the extended cases of Weyl-Cartan geometry and general metric-affine geometry.